 You never know who you’re going to meet and how you might be able to help them or they can help you.
 Keep all options open!!
 Use the intimate platform of ride sharing to your advantage.

 Downsides of Driving with Uber

-Although I definitely think the benefits of being an Uber driver-partner are worth it, it’s not all sunshine and rainbows with this gig.
+Although I definitely think the benefits of being an Uber driver-partner are worth it, it’s not all sunshine and rainbows with this gig economy-type job.

 Uber Doesn’t Pay You for Gas or Expenses

 Between rides that cancel when you’re halfway there to pick them up, to stop and go downtown traffic, your gas bill can add up pretty quickly.
 This also means that you shouldn’t drive around between rides, because it quickly burns through gas (and you’re not making any money between rides).